tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 The following application scenarios are supported:
 - TRTCAppSceneVideoCall: the video call scenario, which is suitable for one-to-one video calls, video conferences with up to 300 participants, online medical consultation, video chat, and video interviews
 - TRTCAppSceneLIVE: the interactive video live broadcasting scenario, which is suitable for low-latency video live streaming, interactive classroom for up to 100,000 participants, live video competition, video dating, remote training, and mega conferences
-- TRTCAppSceneAudioCall: the audio call scenario, which is suitable for one-to-one audio calls, audio conferences with up to 300 participants, voice chat, and online Werewolf playing
+- TRTCAppSceneAudioCall: the audio call scenario, which is suitable for one-to-one audio calls, audio conferences with up to 300 participants, audio chat, and online Werewolf playing
-- TRTCAppSceneVoiceChatRoom: the interactive audio live broadcasting scenario, which is suitable for low-latency audio live streaming, live audio co-anchoring, voice chat rooms, karaoke, and FM broadcasting
+- TRTCAppSceneVoiceChatRoom: the interactive audio live broadcasting scenario, which is suitable for low-latency audio live streaming, live audio co-anchoring, audio chat rooms, karaoke, and FM broadcasting

 [](id:que9)